Bekaboo/dropbar.nvim/README.md

       },
       treesitter = {
-        -- Lua pattern used to extract a short name from the node text -- Be aware that the match result must not be nil! name_pattern = '[#~%*%w%._%->!@:]+%s*'
+        -- Lua pattern used to extract a short name from the node text name_pattern = '[#~%*%w%._%->!@:]+%s*'
           .. string.rep('[#~%*%w%._%->!@:]*', 3, '%s*'),
         -- The order matters!
 The first match is used as the type